Farzad-Zandi/ISUD-a-novel-metaheuristic-algorithm-for-solving-optimization-problem/README.md

 # ISUD
-ISUD (Individuals with Substance Use Disorder): a novel metaheuristic algorithm for solving optimization problem
+ISUD (Individuals with Substance Use Disorder): a novel metaheuristic algorithm for solving optimization problems